Why Bathing with Elephants is Unhygienic and Unethical

 What’s more, in wet and slippery conditions, you may also fall.
 Of course, this can cause an injury in its own right.

-But with a stressed, three-tonne elephant nearby, this is something you very much want to avoid!
+With a potentially stressed, three-tonne elephant nearby, this is something you very much want to avoid!

 All things considered, elephants do not want to be bathed by humans, and humans shouldn’t bathe elephants.

-For further reading about ethical issues surrounding elephants, read another of our previous blogs, Is Being in Captivity Unhealthy for Elephants?
+For further reading about ethical issues surrounding elephants, read our previous blog, Is Being in Captivity Unhealthy for Elephants?

 Join Us for Ethical and Hygienic Elephant Activities in Phuket!